pymupdf/PyMuPDF/docs/page.rst

          *(Changed in version 1.14.13)* The image is now always placed **centered** in the rectangle, i.e. the centers of image and rectangle are equal.

       :arg str filename: name of an image file (all formats supported by MuPDF -- see :ref:`ImageFiles`).
-If the same image is to be inserted multiple times, choose one of the other two options to avoid some overhead.

       :arg bytes,bytearray,io.BytesIO stream: image in memory (all formats supported by MuPDF -- see :ref:`ImageFiles`).
-This is the most efficient option.

          Changed in version 1.14.13: *io.BytesIO* is now also supported.

       :arg pixmap: a pixmap containing the image.
       :type pixmap: :ref:`Pixmap`

-      :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask for the base image.
-When specified, the base image must also be provided as an in-memory image (*stream* parameter).
+      :arg bytes,bytearray,io.BytesIO mask: *(new in version v1.18.1)* image in memory -- to be used as image mask (alpha values) for the base image.
+When specified, the base image must be provided as a filename or a stream.

       :arg int xref: *(New in v1.18.13)* the :data:`xref` of an image already present in the PDF.
-If given (xref > 0), parameters ``filename``, ``pixmap``, ``stream`` and ``mask`` are ignored.
+If given, parameters ``filename``, ``pixmap``, ``stream``, ``alpha`` and ``mask`` are ignored.
 The page will simply receive a reference to the exsting image.

+      :arg int alpha: *(New in v1.18.13)* if set to 0, the method will assume and not check that the image has no alpha channel.
+This can speed up execution considerably.
+Use if image information is available from other sources.
+Affects insertions from files or streams.

       :arg int rotate: *(new in version v1.14.11)* rotate the image.
 Must be an integer multiple of 90 degrees.
 If you need a rotation by an arbitrary angle, consider converting the image to a PDF (:meth:`Document.convert_to_pdf`) first and then use :meth:`Page.show_pdf_page` instead.

-      :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this OCG (optional content group).
-This only happens, when inserting the image for the first time -- and consequently is ignored if xref is specified.
-This property is stored with the generated PDF image object and therefore controls the image's visibility throughout the PDF.
+      :arg int oc: *(new in v1.18.3)* (:data:`xref`) make image visibility dependent on this :data:`OCG` or :data:`OCMD`.
+Ignored after the first of multiple insertions.
+The property is stored with the generated PDF image object and therefore controls the image's visibility throughout the PDF.
       :arg bool keep_proportion: *(new in version v1.14.11)* maintain the aspect ratio of the image.

       For a description of *overlay* see :ref:`CommonParms`.